unitycatalog/unitycatalog/ai/integrations/litellm/README.md

 ```

 > [!NOTE]
-> Once this package is published to PyPI, users can install via `pip install ucai-litellm`
+> Once this package is published to PyPI, users can install via `pip install unitycatalog-litellm`

 ## Get started